terrapower/armi/doc/user/grids.rst

 .. code-block:: yaml

-    grids:
-      core:
     geom: cartesian
     symmetry: full
     lattice pitch:
       x: 1.0
       y: 1.0
     lattice map: |
       A B B B B B
       A B A A A B
       A B A C A B
       A B B A A B
       A B B B B B
       A A A A A A

 .. figure:: /.static/lattice_map_full_cart_6x6.png